top of page

 AUGUST 2017

-No. 72 of the 1972 Olympia Rally completed her first kilometers on the hilly and winding roads of the Swabian Forest.
+The No. 72 of the 1972 Olympia Rally spun its first laps on the gentle hills and winding roads of the Swabian Forest.

 CAR IN DETAIL